Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast, shuttle approximately 40 minutes to Dinan, a fairytale walled city perched high atop a hill on the edge of Brittany.
-Here, you’ll walk with a local guide along the narrow cobblestone streets of its medieval center, where a splendid Gothic church greets you.
+After breakfast, take a 40-minute shuttle to Dinan, a fairytale walled city perched high on a hill at the edge of Brittany.
+There, you’ll join a local guide for a walk through the narrow cobblestone streets of its medieval center, where a splendid Gothic church awaits.

-After free time for lunch, reunite with your bike at the town’s riverside port and enjoy a scenic ride along the River Rance.
-You’ll pause to explore Saint-Suliac, a charming village known for its quintessential granite homes draped with fishing nets.
-Later this afternoon, you have time to enjoy your hotel’s amenities, swim in the ocean (weather permitting), or stroll along the promenade.
-Your trip leaders will provide suggestions for dinner on your own tonight.
+Following some free time for lunch, reunite with your bike at the town’s riverside port and set off on a scenic ride along the River Rance.
+You’ll pause to explore Saint-Suliac, a charming village known for its quintessential granite homes adorned with fishing nets.
+Later this afternoon, enjoy time at your hotel to relax, take a swim in the ocean (weather permitting), or stroll along the seaside promenade.
+Your trip leaders will offer recommendations for dinner on your own this evening.

 Today's Ride Choices